 One Health Programs

 Vets (as in Veterinarians) On Wheels: We help people in need access mobile veterinary care services for dogs and cats in their homes (that is- veterinarians come to you).
-Currently we are working with a mobile veterinary practitioner from Olmsted Falls, Ohio who provides services to seniors and people with disabilities in Northeast Ohio.
-We plan to expand the program through other mobile veterinary practitioners soon.
-Check out our short 3 minute video below, as well as short, easy to understand articles about how to keep our pets healthy.
+Check out our short 3 minute video below to see how meaningful it is for older pet owners to have these services provided in their homes.
+Also below are short, easy to understand articles about how to keep our pets healthy.

 Sustaining Healthy Communities Tour: We help people understand who are most susceptible to accidentally getting a disease from an animal (YOPIES), and ask all pet owners to 3UP as an easy way to remember how anyone can reduce their risks of accidentally getting a preventable disease from an animal.
 Follow us to see where we will be next and check out what we have to offer.

 Student Support: We help students on their way to fulfilling and rewarding careers that collectively impact the health of animals, people, and environments.
 If you are a student in any field and are looking to help make a difference in the world, please contact us about career advice or volunteering.
 Volunteers can get the opportunity to add something meaningful to their resume, receive a letter of recommendation (depending on the volunteer activity), strengthen a skill, or learn a new one.

 To find out more, call us at 216-920-3051.